-An eye exam with Dr. Robert Wlodek is the best way to rule out other possible eye conditions and determine the root cause of your symptoms.
-If you suffer from any of the symptoms mentioned above and suspect you have eye allergies, don’t hesitate to call Optical Effects Vision Center today to schedule your eye exam.
+Scheduling an eye exam at Optical Effects Vision Center in Las Vegas is the best way to rule out other possible eye conditions and determine the cause of your symptoms.
+If you suffer from any of the symptoms mentioned above, contact us today.

 - A: Most eye allergies are more irritating than dangerous.
 They can, however, cause scarring of the cornea due to all the eye rubbing.

 - A: If you experience eye pain and ocular discharge (excluding tears), there’s a strong chance you might have an infection.
 Viral eye infections usually clear up on their own, but bacterial eye infections can only be treated with medication.
 If you suspect you have an eye infection, make sure to visit your eye doctor as soon as possible.

 Quality Frames For Prescription Eyeglasses & Computer Glasses.
 Visit Optical Effects Vision Center for an eye exam and eyeglasses that match your style.